 The company’s income statement for the first quarter is as follows:-

 EPS = Net Profit / Number of shares outstanding = 490 / 100 = 4.9

-The Net Profit values are huge and the EPS ratio is quite good but then also a crisis for cash arrives at the company.
+The Net Profit values are huge, and the EPS ratio is quite good, but a crisis for cash arrives at the company.

 Operating Cash Flow = Operating Cash Inflow – Operating Cash Outflow

 So the calculation of CFPS is as follows,

 Cash flow per share formula = Operating Cash Flow / No. of shares outstanding

 The Kingsman, if tracked its cash flows earlier, would have known its poor cash collection performance and would have avoided the situation of crisis.
 High EPS indicates the expected earnings the shareholders may get in the form of dividends for every share they hold.
 CFPS shows the actual cash flow carried by the Kingsman during the quarter.

 - EPS is an important profitability metric, but CFPS should never be overlooked.